 Ever since my Fargo days cycling in the upper midwest (North and South Dakota, Minnesota) I came to enjoy long tailwind rides.
 I did several 400+ km rides up there in two summers:

 Most of these rides were North-South, all of them on regular highways parallel to an Interstate Highway, most of them using a Greyhound bus for the upwind (return) trip.

 Back in South Florida I did a few significant tailwind rides:

-The first one involved an overnight Greyhound bus ride plus cab ride, the second one a private vehicle, the third one I cycled back (using my recumbent).
+The first one involved an Amtrak train ride, the second one an overnight Greyhound bus ride plus cab ride, the third one a private vehicle, the fourth one I cycled back (using my recumbent).

 For somewhat shorter distances around Palm Beach I have scouted a few routes which can be done using public transportation.

 A1A between Palm Beach and Miami Beach, up to 70 mi

 This route is good for winds from N or S. I usually drive from my home in Palm Beach Gardens to Palm Beach (~20km) and park along the Intracoastal in the vicinity of the Palm Beach TriRail station.
 The route follows A1A and has little traffic down to Deerfield Beach.
 From there to Fort Lauderdale traffic is a bit heavier.
 Further South one has to ride around the port in Fort Lauderdale to connect with Dania Beach.
 As one gets closer to Miami Beach there are more traffic lights and it is generally less pleasant.